n4demo/learn-helm-to-deploy-to-AKS/README.md

   kubectl --namespace example-app port-forward $POD_NAME 8080:$CONTAINER_PORT
 ```

+11. View the objects using kubectl

 ```
 kubectl get all --namespace=example-app
 ```

-5. You should now see something loke this:
+12. You should now see something like this:

 ```
 nigel@Azure:~/helm-training$ kubectl get all --namespace=example-app